Arianna Huffington’s Thrive Global and Samsung launch tech detox app

 The startup is now hiring for dozens of roles to grow its team of 40, and just launched its first international branch, Thrive Global India.

 Thrive Global’s main source of revenue is its corporate training partnerships, with companies that include Accenture, JPMorgan, and Alibaba.
-Uber used to be a partner (Huffington sits on that company’s board).
+Uber is also a partner (Huffington sits on that company’s board).

 When asked whether Uber is implementing a healthier and more inclusive work environment, Huffington said: “Uber has made tremendous progress in creating a much more equitable and sustainable environment for all its employees.”